Supply Chain Issues: How Global Shortages Are Affecting Consumers Nationwide

 The supply chain for any given company can start with suppliers of raw materials and other inputs.
 Once a product is made, it travels along the network from the factory to a warehouse to a store and ultimately to the final customer.
-Various agents, brokers, vendors, transportation companies, and distribution centers can play key roles along the way in ensuring a product gets made and reaches its final destination.READ MORE: Some Offices At Philadelphia's City Hall Closed Due To Low Heat After Issue With Boilers Led To Overnight Repairs
+Various agents, brokers, vendors, transportation companies, and distribution centers can play key roles along the way in ensuring a product gets made and reaches its final destination.READ MORE: Pennsylvania School Districts' Lawsuit Over State Funding Heads To Trial This Week

 Thanks to a variety of problems, exacerbated by the global COVID pandemic, the supply chain isn’t acting as it should.
 Cargo ships carrying approximately half a million shipping containers filled with goods from various countries in Asia await offloading at the ports of Los Angeles and Long Beach.
 Once they are offloaded, a shortage of truck drivers prevents those containers from moving out of ports in a timely manner.
 Railroad terminals, where trucks deliver goods for the next leg of the journey, are backed up with containers awaiting further transport, which, in turn, also block inbound trains.
 Should those goods somehow make it to a warehouse, worker shortages are limiting their timely processing.